ZacheryThomas/homeassistant-smartrent/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg?style=for-the-badge)](https://github.com/psf/black)

-This is basic Homeassistant component to support SmartRent Locks and Thermostats.
+This is a basic Homeassistant component to support SmartRent Locks and Thermostats.
 This component uses the `smartrent.py` library that can be found [here](https://github.com/ZacheryThomas/smartrent.py)!

 ## Basic Setup